visier/connector-python/README.md

 ```

 ### Aggregate Query
-Aggregate queries, in contrast, executes queries around Visier's predefined Metrics.
-A Metric is an arbitrarily complex calculation that targets a specific quantifiable question or scenario.
+Aggregate queries execute queries around Visier's predefined metrics.
+A metric is a calculation that targets a specific quantifiable question or scenario.
 They range from very simple like `employeeCount` to more complex ones like `hrRecruitingBudgetedLaborCostPerFTE`.

 With a `VisierSession` available, an aggregate query is executed functionally identically:
 ```python